tc39/proposal-measure/README.md

 Common user needs that can be addressed by a robust API for measurements include, but are not limited to:

-* The need to convert measurements from one scale to another

-* The need to format measurements into string representations

 * The need to keep track of the precision of measured values.
 A measurement value represented with a large number of significant figures can imply that the measurements themselves are more precise than the apparatus used to take the measurement can support.

+* The need to format measurements into string representations

 ## Description

-We propose creating a new `Amount` API, with the following properties.
+We propose creating a new `Amount` API, whose values will be immutable and have the following properties:

 Note: ⚠️  All property/method names up for bikeshedding.

-* `value` (String), the numerical value of the measurement, representing an exact mathematical value;
+* `value` (String): The numerical value of the measurement, representing an exact mathematical value;
+* `unit` (String or undefined): The unit of measurement with which number should be understood (with *undefined* indicating "none supplied")
 * `significantDigits` (Number): how many significant digits does this value contain?
 (Should be a positive integer)
 * `fractionalDigits` (Number): how many digits are required to fully represent the part of the fractional part of the underlying mathematical value.
 (Should be a non-negative integer.)